Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 Procedure
 In accordance with Federal Information Processing Standard (FIPS) 199 Standards for Security Categorization of Federal Information and Information Systems, security categorization for both information and information systems is calculated based on the three basic security objectives; confidentiality, integrity, and availability.
 National Institute of Standards and Technology (NIST) Publication 800-60 Guide for Mapping Types of Information and Information System to Security Categories provides implementation guidance in completing this activity.

 * Minor Applications cannot have a Security Category higher than that of the host system.

 1. If the application falls under a GSS or Major Application and is considered a Minor Application, then the Minor Application Security Control Summary can be used in place of an SSP.
 The List of Security Controls of this SOP shall also be used to document the security controls as they are implemented for a specific application.
 The Minor Application Self-Assessment Workbook can be found at A&A Home Documents.

 2. The ISO, Project Team and the SS, working in conjunction, should prepare the Minor Application Security Control Summary and the List of Security Controls.
    * Only those controls that are provided by the Minor Application need a complete implementation explanation, annotated and shall be documented just as they would be if an SSP were required.
    * Controls that are provided by the host system, whether it is a MA or GSS should be annotated as such.
    * There is no need to annotate common controls, (Those controls are managed at the enterprise level) and they have been eliminated from the list of security controls in order to avoid duplication of effort.
 *  If the control cannot be implemented, it is neither a common control nor a control that is being provided by the host system, it must be noted.

-3. The Minor Application Security Control Summary shall be inserted as an appendix to hosting GSS/MA SSP.
+1. The Minor Application Security Control Summary shall be inserted as an appendix to hosting GSS/MA SSP.
 The application should be identified in the SSP table of content as a Minor Application under GSS or MA.

 Monitoring
 The ISO will store all records developed throughout this process in the Documents repository within RiskVision of the MA or GSS which supports this Minor Application.
 Additionally, the ISO conducts audits and/or actions as directed by Continuous Readiness Information Security Program (CRISP) action items and any additional mandated VA policy or guidance.

-# Definitions
-Authorization: The official management decision given by a senior agency official to authorize operation of an information system and to explicitly accept the risk to agency operations (including mission, functions, image, or reputation), agency assets, or individuals, based on the implementation of an agreed-upon set of security controls.
-Authorizing Official: Official with the authority to formally assume responsibility for operating an information system at an acceptable level of risk to agency operations (including mission, functions, image, or reputation), agency assets, or individuals.
-Business Requirements Document (BRD): The Business Requirements Document (BRD) is authored by the business community for the purpose of capturing and describing the business needs of the customer/business owner.
-The BRD provides insight into the AS IS and TO BE business area, identifying stakeholders and profiling primary and secondary user communities.
-This document identifies what capabilities the stakeholders and the target users need and why these needs exist, providing a focused overview of the request requirements, constraints, and Information Technology (IT) options to be considered.
-This document does not state the development methodology.

-Common Security Control: Security control that can be applied to one or more agency information systems and has the following properties: (i) the development, implementation, and assessment of the control can be assigned to a responsible official or organizational element (other than the information system owner); and (ii) the results from the assessment of the control can be used to support the security certification and authorization processes of an agency information system where that control has been applied.

-Compensating Security Controls: The management, operational, and technical controls (i.e., safeguards or countermeasures) employed by an organization in lieu of the recommended controls in the low, moderate, or high baselines described in NIST SP 800-53, Latest Version, that provide equivalent or comparable protection for information systems and the information processed, stored, or transmitted by those systems.

-EIB Milestone 0: Enterprise Information Board (EIB0 Milestone 0 is intended to have the Contracting Officer, Contracting Officer Representative, or Project Manager address the basic areas necessary to warrant project initiation approval.
-It does not presume any significant prior investment in analysis (either business or technical), concept or requirements definition or design; rather, it seeks answers to these most basic questions even before committing to that level of investment.
-The Project Manager should have a clear understanding of the problem that needs to be solved and how solving that problem supports a strategic objective of the Department.
-Based on a successful Milestone 0 review, the Project Manager will be authorized to expend the resources necessary to establish the project's business case and prepare for the project's Milestone I review.

-General Support System: An interconnected set of information resources under the same direct management control that shares common functionality.
-It normally includes hardware, software, information, data, applications, communications, and people.

-High Impact System: An information system in which a least one security objective (i.e., confidentiality, integrity, or availability) is assigned a FIPS 199 potential impact value of high.

-Information Owner: Official with statutory or operational authority for specified information and responsibility for establishing the controls for its generation, collection, processing, dissemination, and disposal.

-Information Security: A means for protecting information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide integrity, confidentiality, and availability.

-Information Security Officer (ISO): Individual responsible to the senior agency information security officer, authorizing official, or information system owner for ensuring the appropriate operational security posture is maintained for an information system or program.

-Information Security Requirements: Information security requirements promulgated in accordance with law, or directed by the Secretary of VA, the National Institute of Standards and Technology, and the Office of Management and Budget, and, as to national security systems, the President.

-Information Sensitivity: Information sensitivity reflects the relationship between the characteristics of the information processed (e.g., personnel data subject to protection under the Privacy Act) and the mission need to ensure the confidentiality, integrity, and availability of the information (e.g., legal requirements to protect confidentiality of personal data).
-Sensitivity may vary from low, to medium, to high.
-Information System Owner: Official responsible for the overall procurement, development, integration, modification, or operation and maintenance of an information system.

-Information Type: A specific category of information, (e.g., privacy, medical, proprietary, financial, investigative, contractor sensitive, security management), defined by an organization, or in some instances, by a specific law, executive order, directive, policy or regulation.

-Low Impact System: An information system in which all three security objectives (i.e. confidentiality, integrity, and availability) are assigned a FIPS 199 potential impact value of low.

-Major Application: An application that requires special attention to security due to the risk and magnitude of harm resulting from the loss, misuse, or unauthorized access to or modification of the information in the application.

-Minor Application: An application can be classified as being a Minor Application if they meet the following conditions: they rely upon a General Support System (GSS) or Major Application for security, they are within another system's authorization boundary, and they do not have their own capital plan.

-Moderate Impact System: An information system in which at least one security objective (i.e., confidentiality, integrity, or availability) is assigned a FIPS 199 potential impact value of moderate and no security objective is assigned a FIPS 199 potential impact value of high.

-Potential Impact: The loss of confidentiality, integrity, or availability could be expected to have: (i) a limited adverse effect (FIPS 199 low); (ii) a serious adverse effect (FIPS 199 moderate); or (iii) a severe or catastrophic adverse effect (FIPS 199 high) on organizational operations, organizational assets, or individuals.

-Security Category: The characterization of information or an information system based on an assessment of the potential impact that a loss of confidentiality, integrity, or availability of such information or information system would have on organizational operations, organizational assets, or individuals.

-Security Controls: The management, operational, and technical controls (i.e., safeguards or countermeasures) prescribed for an information system to protect the confidentiality, integrity, and availability of the system and its information.

-System Security Plan: Formal document that provides an overview of the security requirements for the information system and describes the security controls in place or planned for meeting those requirements.

-# References
-* 5 U.S.C.
-552a, Privacy Act, c.
-1974
-* 38 U.S.C.
-5705, Confidentiality of medical quality assurance records.
-* Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-* OMB Circular A-130, Appendix III, Security of Federal Automated Information Systems.
-* VA Directive 6500, Information Security Program
-* VA Handbook 6500, Information Security Program
-* VA Directive 6001, Limited Personnel Use of Government Office Equipment Including Information Technology
-* OMB Circular A-123 II, Management Accountability and Control,
-*  NIST SP 800-37 ÒGuide for Applying the Risk Management Framework to Federal Information Systems, A Security       Life cycle ApproachÓ
-* NIST SP 800-53, ÒRecommended Security Controls for Federal Information SystemsÓ
-* NIST SP 800-53A, ÒGuide for Assessing the Security Controls in Federal Information SystemsÓ
-* Records Management, FSS Records Management
-* FIPS Publication 199, ÒStandards for Security Categorization of Federal Information and Information SystemsÓ